fantajeon/cross-domain-local-storage/README.md

 ## Problem

 As for now, standard HTML5 Web Storage (a.k.a Local Storage) doesn't now allow cross domain data sharing.
 This may be a big problem in an organization which have a lot of sub domains and wants to share client data between them.
+However, you maybe want to save/delete/clear key&value for each sub domains.

 ## Solution